Shop and bop at New Year parties in the heartland

 CNY Trade Fair and Light-Up, Jan 24 to Feb 8

-Staged by the Hougang Village Merchants’ Association, Hougang residents will be ushering in CNY with a festive light-up, daytime trade fair and night bazaar showcasing the wares of more than 120 local merchants and 40 hawker stall owners.
+Staged by the Hougang Village Merchants’ Association, the event will see Hougang residents ushering in CNY with a festive light-up, daytime trade fair and night bazaar showcasing the wares of more than 120 local merchants and 40 hawker stall owners.
 The activities will be held at Block 681 Hougang Avenue 8.

 CNY Daytime Bazaar and Sales, Jan 27 to Feb 10